Circa 1325, enamelled glass, 35 x 23 cm

-At the end of her life, and perhaps to break the boredom of a life that was escaping her, Nélie Jacquemart decided to undertake long travels to far-off lands, far from the Italy that she so loved.
-She visited Egypt, Persia and Syria on two occasions, and discovered their pieces of classical art.
-She brought back ceramics bearing Islamic inscriptions, manuscripts and several mosque lamps.
+At the end of her life and perhaps to counter the routine of a life that was nearing its end, Nélie Jacquemart decided to undertake long journeys to faraway lands, far from her much beloved Italy.
+She visited Egypt, Persia, and Syria on two occasions, where she discovered antiquities.
+She brought back ceramics bearing Islamic inscriptions, manuscripts, and several mosque lamps.
 In blown and enamelled glass, this lamp, which originates from Syria, has a harmonious form, with its ornamentation comprised of inscriptions inlaid with crests and intertwining palmettes.

 The polychrome inscriptions decorating this lamp are verses from the Qurʾān.

 Did you know?

 The mention of the patrons—Emir Arghoun and the Mamlūk Sultan Mohammed—makes this a very valuable piece.